kiba/Writings/for_science/chp15_discovery_time.md

 "Yeah..." she said.

 Thanks to the pill both took earlier, the nausea rapidly faded away.
 The lieutenant then handed out Keiko her raincoat.
 Luckily they weren't in their EVA.
-For this mission, the higher ups had decided that it would be unnecessary and that the two-person crew will have to blend in using the local stylings.
+For this mission, the higher ups had decided that it would be unnecessary and that the two-person crew will have to blend in using the local fashion.

 The rain didn't subsided a bit when they left the TDM and entered the side of a road.
 Once they were a few meters away, the TDM machine disappeared into thin air, making that characteristic transition sound.

 "It's going to be a long walk," the lieutenant said as they trekked across a muddy road toward the city near the coast.

-They were in a forested area inside the heavily guarded border of this city-state, so far as the reconnaissance video and radio recording were able to tell.
+They were in a forested area inside the heavily guarded border of this city-state, according to the analysis of the reconnaissance video and radio recordings captured by the probes.

 What didn't make sense was that there was almost nothing outside the city border, just a virtually endless pristine wilderness and sparse roads leading to the outside world.